hexaxsoftwares/houx.js/README.md

 Details:

-A method used in instanciating widget state datas.
-Must return an object of properties that are to be exposed to the widget and template scope as the Widget's state datas.
+A method used in instanciating widget model datas.
+Must return an object of properties that are to be exposed to the widget and template scope as the Widget's model datas.

 e.g.
 ```javascript